How to Apply for Workers’ Compensation in Massachusetts

 You can also complete Form 110 – Employee Claim and send it to the insurance company.
 Make sure to attach any documentation in support of your claim, such as medical bills and reports.

 Your employer is required to have a poster that displays the name and phone number for the workers’ compensation insurance carrier.
 However, if it does not, you can contact the DIA’s Office of Insurance at 617-626-5480.

 Contact One of Our Trusted Attorneys

-If you have sustained a personal injury caused by negligence, contact an experienced Boston personal injury attorney from Janet, Jenner & Suggs to discuss your case.
+If you have sustained a personal injury caused by negligence, contact an experienced Boston personal injury attorney from Janet, Janet & Suggs to discuss your case.

 We have helped countless injury victims recover the compensation they deserve, including victims of work injuries.
 We can help you file your initial report of the accident, navigate the workers’ compensation system and manage any appeals.

 Your initial consultation is free and we do not recover attorneys’ fees unless you receive compensation.